Private aortic valve replacement or repair surgery

 Understanding the aortic valve surgery process

 From the moment you step through the door, until you’re ready to leave, we want you to feel as comfortable as possible.
-We do this by letting you know what to expect at each stage.
+We do this by letting you know what to expect at each stage of the surgery to repair or replace your aortic valve.

 If you have any questions that aren’t answered here or in the FAQ section below, please contact your patient support team or clinical nurse specialist who will be able to help.